Nitinsatyagedda/Doing-multiple-tasks-on-dataset/README.md

 Task 3:
 The results of task 3 is 'Task 2.ipynb'
 Task 4:
-The result of task 4 is
+The result of task 4 is 'Streamlit1.png', 'Streamlit2.png', 'Streamlit3.png'.

+# Contact
+For any inquiries or feedback, please contact nitinsatyageddaemail@gmail.com.